 I’ve been waiting for a Sons Of Silver full-length release ever since the band first dropped their exquisite Doomsday Noises EP back in 2020.
 An EP I still find time to play on a regular basis, Doomsday Noises provided the perfect introduction to a band who effortlessly combine elements of hard rock, alt rock, pop, and even a little funky groove into an irresistible package.
 That EP was followed by 2022’s equally excellent Ordinary Sex Appeal, which once again found the band on fiery form.
 Fronted by the charismatic Peter Argyropoulous, and featuring guitarist Kevin Haaland (Skillet), bassist Adam Kury (Candlebox), keyboardist / engineer Brina Kabler, and drummer Marc Slutsky, Sons Of Silver absolutely stun on their debut full-length.

 Runaway Emotions (surely the band’s unofficial mission statement), opens with the stabbing riff of Tell Me This, which combines the energy of Ten-era Pearl Jam with the earthen blues of the Stones, and the raw emotion of Screaming Trees.
 What a start!
-With the band firing on all cylinders, the production deftly captures the energy of the performance, the gritty authenticity immediately grabbing the attention in an era of music polished into bland uniformity.
-It’s so exciting when a band you love not only makes good on their initial promise, but ups the ante still further, and Sons of Silver have knocked it out of the park with this one.
+With the band firing on all cylinders, the production deftly captures the energy of the performance, the gritty authenticity immediately grabbing the attention act a time when so much music is polished into bland uniformity.
+It’s genuinely exciting when a band you love not only makes good on their initial promise, but further ups the ante, and Sons Of Silver have knocked it out of the park with this one.

 Despite its ethereal title, Ghosts announces the arrival of side two with considerable energy, Brina’s Wendy Carlos keys giving way to chugging riffs and a chorus that just won’t quit.
 The heartbeat pulse of Nobody Minds builds a sense of tension only relieved by a soaring chorus that recalls the life affirming majesty of Manic Street Preachers circa A Design For Life, not least in the way the keyboards add additional textures to the melodies.
 It’s a perfect example of the band’s ability to juggle dark lyrics with incredibly effective melodies, and it’s just one of the elements that will keep you coming back to this album time and time again.